-Parameter out of bounds: The recovery target time is before the newest basebackup., please check the
+Parameter out of bounds: The recovery target time is before the newest basebackup., check the

 earliestRecoveryTargetTimeof your backup.
 Your target time of the restore needs to be after this timestamp.
-Maybe you have another backup for your cluster with an earlier
+You can use an earlier

 earliestRecoveryTargetTimeis missing in your backup, the cluster from where you want to restore wasn't able to do a base backup.
 This can happen, when you e.g. quickly delete a newly created cluster, since the base backup will be triggered up to a minute after the cluster is available.